 I love to have this bread for breakfast, but it’s a great option any time of day.

-The solution would come when I decided to make my own recipe for low-carb high-fiber bread, but without any wheat flour or wheat by-product.
+The solution would come when I decided to make my own recipe for low-carb high-fiber bread, but without any wheat flour or wheat by-products.

-Personally, I am not a fan of some of the different brands out there on the market which add ingredients like vital wheat gluten and oat fiber as a way to increase the fiber of the product and reduce the number of net carbs.
+Personally, I am not a fan of some of the different brands out there on the market that add ingredients like vital wheat gluten and oat fiber as a way to increase the fiber content of the product and reduce the number of net carbs.

-As someone who has a sensitivity to all things gluten, I wanted the flavor and texture of whole grains that even individuals allergic to wheat can consume while on a ketogenic diet.
+As someone who has a sensitivity to all things gluten, I wanted the flavor and texture of whole grains that even individuals allergic to wheat could consume while on a ketogenic diet.

 We often get asked if choosing to go low-carb keto means that they will not be getting enough fiber in their diet.

-The short answer is maybe, if you are eating plenty of green vegetables then fiber will not be an issue on a keto diet.
+The short answer is that if you are eating plenty of green vegetables, then fiber will not be an issue on a keto diet.

-Where the challenge lies is that most people are just not eating enough vegetables, and by the time they come to a low-carb diet, they have spent a lifetime avoiding them.
+The challenge lies in that most people are just not eating enough vegetables, and by the time they come to a low-carb diet, they have spent a lifetime avoiding them.

 Which means it will take a little time to embrace them.